Why Gatsby and Contentful Work Well Together

 • content stays editable in the CMS

-• public pages are served as static HTML
+• public pages can be served as static HTML

 • React components control presentation